 Pro-Ject T1 Evo

-The Pro-Ject T1 Evo is a solid choice for those who want a versatile turntable with Bluetooth connectivity.
-It's great for casual listening and connecting to wireless speakers.
+The Pro-Ject T1 Evo is a solid choice for those who want a modern turntable with Bluetooth.
+It’s user-friendly and sounds great, but it doesn’t have the specialized focus of the Rega Planar 78.

 Pro-Ject T2